 - Rest the arm

-- When the swelling and pain decreases you should begin a therapy program
+- When the swelling and sudden arm pain decrease, begin a therapy program

 Try these exercises to help address your condition: